jonaslindemann/sese-course-public/assignments/fortran.md

 Write a subroutine which returns these calculated values as arguments.
 The subroutine check for invalid values of n (<=1).

+## X.3* Mean and variance using numpy and F2PY

+Implement M.3 as a Fortran-module that can be called from Python.
+Use F2PY to create a python extension module.

 ## M.4.
 Array operations

     real, dimension(50,20) :: a